hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 If the transaction is deemed to be valid, the validator_id is used to find the address where the validator_info should be stored.
 Store the serialized ValidatorInfo protocol buffer in state at the address as mentioned above.
-If this validator is new (not updating its SignUpInfo), the validator’s id needs to be added to the validator_map.
+If this validator is new (not updating its SignUpInfo), the validator’s ID needs to be added to the validator_map.

 ..
 Licensed under Creative Commons Attribution 4.0 International License